 - Same with The Oblongs.

 - Somewhat inverted with Tim & Eric Awesome Show, Great Job!.
 Adult Swim promotes the hell out of it and gives it the red carpet treatment but the fanbase isn't biting and the show has low to middling ratings.
 It's not a Creator's Pet or The Scrappy even though it has developed a Hatedom because after the craptons of promotion the show does have fans.

 - Four years after Cartoon Network cancelled Toonami, [adult swim] brought it back for one night as an April Fool's joke.
 A month later, Adult Swim officially Un-Canceled it, replacing their own Action block.
 In the years since it has some of the top rated shows for their time slots, and even aired Space Dandy before Japan did.
 Saved By The Network indeed.

 - Cartoon Network saved Adventure Time when Nickelodeon decided to throw it away, despite the original short's popularity, and allowed the creators much more latitude in adding some mature content to the series.

 - Phineas and Ferb was originally pitched to Nickelodeon in 1992.
 It ended up airing its pilot episode on the Disney Channel in 2007.

 - FOX's treatment of Futurama was very... bad.
 It managed to get five seasons before being cancelled, but reruns on Adult Swim kept it alive.
-Then, Comedy Central bought the rights to the show and revived it.
-And then canceled it a year later.
+Then, Comedy Central bought the rights to the show, revived it, and then canceled it again two seasons later.